 A good example would be the trapezius muscle.
 There is a big difference between shrugs which work the neck portion of the traps and rows which focus on the middle.
 Both exercises work the whole muscle, but the focus is on different areas.
 The usual sore spots confirm this.
 Conventional shrugs make your upper traps sore whereas wide grip rows do the same for the middle part of the back.

 What about genetics?

-Upper chest development is also very dependent on genetics.
+Upper chest development is very dependent on genetics.
 You may be doing all the inclines in the world without getting the expected results.
 Some people are just naturally more “shallow” in that region.
-I believe it’s because the front shoulders are there to help.
-The anterior deltoid could be a bully and do the work of the upper chest.
-That’s why you may end up with less developed upper chest despite your efforts.
+It’s because the front shoulders are there to help.
+The anterior deltoid often acts like a bully and compensates for a weak upper chest.
+That’s why you may end up with a less developed upper chest despite your efforts.

-Sometimes it’s not about angles.
+Sometimes it’s not about arm angles

 The place where the bar touches your chest on the way down also determines how much of the upper chest is activated.
-For example, if you touch really low on the chest during the flat bench press, most of the work is done by the front shoulders, lower chest and triceps.
-If you flare your elbows and touch high on the chest, the exercises targets the upper pectorals more.
-That’s why people like Gironda used to recommend extreme elbow flaring during pressing.
+For example, if you touch really low on the chest during the flat bench press, most of the work is done by the front shoulders, lower chest, and triceps.
+If you flare your elbows and touch high on the chest, the exercise targets the upper pectorals more.
+That’s why people like Gironda used to recommend extreme elbow flaring during bench pressing.
 This may work the upper chest more, but the stress on the shoulders is unreal, especially when the weight is heavy.

 1. Exercises like the decline bench press and dips target the upper chest less than the flat bench press and the incline.

 2. At the end of the day, the upper chest is largely dependent on your genetics and structure.

 3. Some steroids make the upper chest blow up.